makrai/notes/merill2010-param-norm-grow.md

 * saturation permits two useful types of attention heads within a transformer:
   (Merrill, 2019; Bhattamishra+ 2020)
   * one that locally targets a small number of positions, and
   * one that attends uniformly over the full sequence, enabling an “average” operation
 * Empirically, we find that both of these head types emerge in trained transformer language models
-  * These capabilities reveal how the transformer can process various formal languages, and could also suggest how it might represent the structure of natural language
+  * These capabilities
+    reveal how the transformer can process various formal languages, and could also suggest how it might represent the structure of natural language
 * Combined, our theoretical and empirical results shed light on the linguistic inductive biases imbued in the transformer architecture by GD, and could serve as a tool to analyze, visualize, and improve transformers
 * we discuss potential causes of norm growth in §5
-  * We prove transformers are approximately homogeneous (Ji and Telgarsky, 2020)
+  * We prove transformers are approximately homogeneous (Ji & Telgarsky, 2020)
     * a property that has been extensively studied in deep learning theory
   * With some simplifying assumptions, we then show how homogeneity might explain the √t growth observed for T5

 # 2 Background and Related Work